Pre-Enlistment

 October 14, 1945 - Discharge from the Navy

-After spending 3 years 3 months and 16 days in the US Navy, Dad was given an Honorable Discharge on October 14th.
-Dad who went in the service as a 19 year old teenager, was discharged as a mature young married man of 22 who was ready to tackle the responsibilities of family life and the birth of his first child.
+After spending 3 years, 3 months, and 16 days in the US Navy, Dad was given an Honorable Discharge from the U.S. Navy on October 14, 1945.
+Dad, who enlisted in the Navy, as a 19 year old teenager, was discharged as a mature young married man of 22.
+Dad was now ready to tackle the full time responsibilities of family life while awaiting the pending birth of his first child in February 1946..

 Change of Address to Naval Barracks